jonallured/jonallured.com/source/_posts/2012-02-06-klabnik-on-moving-from-sinatra-to-rails-and-acceptance-vs-integration-tests.md

 ---
 favorite: false
 number: 28
-title: Klabnik on Moving From Sinatra to Rails and Acceptance vs. Integration Tests
+title: "Klabnik on Moving From Sinatra to Rails and Acceptance vs. Integration Tests"
 ---

 I recently had a conversation with fellow Rocketeer [Brian Dunn][higgaion] about